CERN/awesome-cern/README.md

 - [Geant4](https://geant4.web.cern.ch/): Toolkit for the simulation of the passage of particles through matter.
 - [ROOT](https://root.cern/): an open-source data analysis framework used by high energy physics and others.

+## Security
+- [pam_2fa](https://github.com/CERN-CERT/pam_2fa): PAM 2FA module provides a second factor authentication, to be combined with the standard PAM-based password.

 ## Storage and Data

 ### Data management